 Testosterone injections are injections of isolated testosterone.
 This hormone is present in both males and females, but the levels are naturally higher in males.

 Testosterone therapy is becoming more common in the United States.
 Before recommending long-term testosterone therapy, doctors should make sure that the person understands and has weighed up the risks and benefits.

 The following sections look at the uses of testosterone injections.

 Doctors may recommend testosterone injections to treat males with low testosterone levels.
 Low testosterone production by the testicles is called hypogonadism.

 Low testosterone can have negative effects.
 The symptoms of low testosterone in males include a lower sperm count, a decrease in bone or muscle mass, increased body fat, and erectile dysfunction.
 Normal total testosterone levels in the bloodstream in healthy adult males are 280–1,100 nanograms per deciliter (ng/dl).

-When treating hypogonadism, testosterone therapy can have the following benefits:
+When treating hypogonadism, testosterone therapy can have the

 - improved sexual function

 - improved mood